H.R. 1694: AI Accountability Act

 2

-Section 2(d) gives a legal definition of “accountability measure” as “a mechanism, including an audit, an assessment, or a certification, designed to provide assurance that a system is trustworthy.”
-Those 3 examples—audit, assessment, and certification—anchor the bill in specific oversight tools.
+The bill defines an "accountability measure" as a mechanism — an audit, an assessment, or a certification — designed to provide assurance that a system is trustworthy.
+Those three tools anchor the study in concrete oversight rather than open-ended principles.

 3

-The study must analyze how accountability measures could be incorporated into communications networks, specifically telecommunications networks and social media platforms, and into electromagnetic spectrum sharing applications under Section 2(a)(1).
+The study has to analyze how accountability measures are being incorporated into communications networks, specifically telecommunications networks and social media platforms, as well as electromagnetic spectrum sharing applications.

 4

-Under Sections 2(a)(2) and 2(a)(3), the report must examine whether AI accountability measures can help close the digital divide, promote digital inclusion in the United States, and reduce risks, including cybersecurity risks.
+The study must examine whether AI accountability measures can help close the digital divide and expand digital access in the U.S., and whether they can reduce risks tied to AI, including cybersecurity risks.

 5

-Section 3(a) requires public meetings with industry, academia, and consumers to gather feedback on what information should be made available to individuals, communities, and businesses that interact with, are affected by, or study AI systems, and on the most effective methods for making that information available.
+The bill requires public meetings with industry, academia, and consumers to gather feedback on what information should be available to people and businesses that interact with, are affected by, or study AI systems, and the best ways to make that information available.

 6